Xerxes1138/StochasticScreenSpaceReflection/README.md

 # Requirements

-UnitySSR require Unity 5.4 and a shader model 3.0 ( dx9 ) graphic card.
+Unity 5.4 and a shader model 3.0 ( dx9 ) graphic card.

 # How to use